 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Georgia, 16-year-old drivers pay an average of $4,924, 25-year-old drivers pay an average of $1,366, and people over 65 pay an average of $1,146.
+In Georgia, 16-year-old drivers pay an average of $4,508 per year, 25-year-old drivers pay an average of $1,112 per year, and people over 65 pay an average of $874 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Georgia, the most expensive locations for insurance are Decatur, Lithonia, and Stone Mountain.
+In Georgia, the most expensive locations for insurance are Lithonia, Stone Mountain, and Candler-McAfee.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.